 Assistive devices program (ADP)

-We are ADP authorisers for pressure modification devices.
-And as an ADP authorisers we are trained to assess and prescribe the level and coverage for a compressive device should one be require this help to treat Lymphedema.
-The Ontario ADP program administered by the Ministry of Health and long-Term Care allows extensive financial coverage for much needed compression therapy.
+We are ADP authorizers for pressure modification devices.
+And as ADP authorizers, we are trained to assess and prescribe the level and coverage for a compressive device should one be require this help to treat Lymphedema.
+The Ontario ADP program administered by the Ministry of Health and Long-Term Care allows extensive financial coverage for much-needed compression therapy.